89jan25th/PID-control/README.md

 It follows the procedure from the lessons.

 ### 3. Describe the effect each of the P, I, D components had in your implementation.
 Before describing P, I, D, CTE should be mentioned.
-CTE(cross track error) is a distance between a car and its track, and it is used as an error for P, I, D controller.
+CTE(cross track error) is a distance between a car and its supposed track, and it is used as an error for P, I, D controller.

 P: P stands for proportional, so P controller controls CTE.
 Therefore with P controller, a vehicle drives as it has lower CTE.
 However, only with this method, the car faces oscillation, in other words it never converges into the track and overshoots.